mcyprian/itineraries_sorting_task/README.md

  - Consider adding data storage and caching.
  - Anything else you'd like to try.

-Once you're done, create a private repository with your solution on GitHub and add https://github.com/mcyprian as a contributor.
+Once you're done, create a private repository with your solution on GitHub and add https://github.com/mcyprian and https://github.com/rlapar as a contributors.